ShadyMCShadesen/dfrobot_i2c_rgbbutton/README.md

 `default_color:` default color of the button, default 0x000000 (black / off)

-`update_interval:` interval for the state update of the button, default 1s (for better button state detection, I recommend a shorter interval)
+`update_interval:` interval for the state update of the button, default 1s (for better button state detection, I recommend a shorter interval; can be set to 0s if 'button' is not configured)

 `button:` binary_sensor configuration representing the button state [ESPHome](https://esphome.io/components/binary_sensor/index.html)